ingadhoc/stock/stock_ux/README.rst

 #.
 When archive a replenishment rule set min, max and multiple quantities in 0.
 #.
 Show inactive replenishment rules if the product is active (with warning decorator).
 #.
 Send template established in operation type when confirm picking.
+#.
+Add an optional setting to print remaining quantities not yet delivered on Delivery Slips: "Show remaining quantities not yet delivered on Delivery Slips."

 Installation
 ============